Get Involved

 The health coverage provided under the current Medicaid program has helped stabilize healthcare providers of all kinds through additional reimbursement for important services.
 That means the providers our families rely on – from doctors and dentists to counselors and clinics – can keep their doors open and wait times shorter.

 Medicaid saves money for both patients and the public by allowing Medicaid recipients easier access to primary care, which means they avoid expensive emergency room visits down the line.
-With Montana Medicaid, the federal government pays for 90% of the services for coverage, while our state pays only 10%.
-Without Medicaid, the state would have to spend an extra $26 million to close the gap from losing federal funds.
+Drastically changing Medicaid would have negative impacts to Montana’s state budget, our workforce and economy.